 Lori R. Scanga, MD, PhD — GI, thyroid, head and neck pathology

 Sara E. Wobker, MD, MPH — Urologic pathology and cytopathology

 Applications for 2018–19: The Standardized Application for Pathology Fellowships from the College of American Pathologists, 3 current letters of recommendation (one of which must be from your Program Director), and ECFMG certification should be submitted.
-Applications must be received by August 31, 2016, and mailed to Betsy McDonald, Fellowship Coordinator, at the address below.
+Applications must be received by August 31, 2016, and mailed to Michelle Hewlings, Fellowship Coordinator, at the address below.
 Interviews will be conducted in September 2016, with offers made by mid-October.

 For additional information, please contact…